Black Thought, The Voice Of The Roots, Is Ready To Tell His Story

 On the harsh reality of losing his mother as a teenager

 Knowing that she was a fighter, I know that she put up as much of a fight as she could.
 But we lost her.
 No one had heard from her for about three or four days, which seemed strange.
 She would go on binges; she would disappear sometimes for 24 hours, maybe 48 hours at a time.
 But when you start hitting three days, four days, it's like, what's up.
 And the sad part about growing up where I did and when I did is, when you haven't heard from someone for a couple of days, the first thing we do instinctively is start the search.
 We start with the hospitals and then we start with the jails and then we start, you know, beyond that it's the morgue, you know what I mean.
 So as we expanded our search, my mother was found to have been in the morgue.
 And it was it was crazy.
-Our gut told us that we had found her, but she was [not] identifiable.
+Our gut told us that we had found her, but she wasn't identifiable.
 We had to identify her by some old dental records.
 So it was crazy, it was messy, and we couldn't have an open-casket funeral.
 The worst that you could expect is the end that she met."

 On using art to heal personal tragedy